Die Hauptstadt, Capricorn

 “She’s somethin’ else…” Nico muttered before turning to study Lita.

-When Maria had mentioned a Specialist member of her crew who could see the flow of vitae, he hadn’t been expecting it to be such a young girl.
+When Maria had mentioned a Diverger member of her crew who could see the flow of vitae, he hadn’t been expecting it to be such a young girl.
 Then again, they had all been young too back in the city.

 “What do you see, Lita?”